ShaurabhT/Dietopedia/README.md

 BACHELOR IN ELECTRONICS AND COMMUNICATION
 ENGINEERING

+Balanced diet, an essential factor to a healthy life yet an underachieved goal globally.
+This project deals with developing an website that helps its customers to plan a balanced diet according to their daily necessity and recommending food products according to required calories on a daily basis.
+Although there are few existing websites providing services regarding vegetable supplies.
+But there services are more focused on supplying the vegetables whereas our goal is to establish an awareness amongst people of what they eat, set up a calorie goal according to their necessity and their economic status.
+In order to help people plan dish according to their calorie goals, we provide them with a list of dishes with total calories.

 Dietopedia is a website that helps its users to plan their daily meal based on the